 Freeport Wild Bird Supply and The Maine Brew Bus are excited to collaborate on ten great outings for 2017 in our popular and growing “Birds on Tap – Roadtrip!” (sm) series.
 The unique, relaxed birding and beer-ing adventures that you have come to love combine great local birding at seasonal hotspots with visits to sample the delicious creations of some of our favorite local breweries.
 These tours are a perfect introduction to birding and/or craft beer, and a great opportunity to travel with significant others, friends, and family that have interest in one topic, while your interest is primarily in the other (for now!).
 Seasonal birding hotspots and great local beer – a perfect combination, and we’ll even do all of the driving!

-Who would have thought that, when I made that first call a year and a half ago to pitch the idea, we would not only be expanding to ten tours, but we would also featured in the Portland Press Herald (in the Food section no less) and Maine Public Radio.
+Who would have thought that when I made that first call a year and a half ago to pitch the idea, we would be expanding to ten tours!
+It surprised us to also be featured in the Portland Press Herald (in the Food section no less) and Maine Public Radio.
 And then we went national via the Associated Press!
 (And for a little more about the history of our tour partnership, check out this blog entry from last year).

 For 2017, we have added several new itineraries, diversifying our birding and beering opportunities.
 We’ll visit breweries (and now a couple of cideries and distilleries, too!) from Newcastle to Kittery, and we’ll bird seasonal hotspots throughout southern Maine.
 Some of our most exciting new tours include March’s “Gulls and Growlers” where we’ll see dozens of eagles and look for rare gulls, and in July, we’ll spend a day at the beach looking at terns and shorebirds.
 In between, we’ll revisit all of our successful tours from 2016, including both Spring and Fall editions of Ducks and Draughts.